orbitalsqwib/tp/docs/UserGuide.md

 * `note 1 t/Follow-up in 2 weeks`
 * `note n/John Doe p/91234567 t/Mother mentioned financial difficulties`

+### Editing a note : `edit note`

+Edits a specific note for a person.

+Format: `edit note PERSON_INDEX NOTE_INDEX t/NEW_TEXT`

+- Edits the note at the specified `NOTE_INDEX` from the person at `PERSON_INDEX`.
+- Both indices refer to the index numbers shown in the displayed lists.
+- Both indices **must be positive integers** 1, 2, 3, ...
+- The person must have notes to edit.
+- `t/NEW_TEXT` must contain at least one non-whitespace character.

+Examples:

+- `edit note 1 2 t/Updated note content` edits the 2nd note from the 1st person in the address book.
+- `search name John` followed by `edit note 1 1 t/Follow-up completed` edits the 1st note from the 1st person in the results of the `search` command.

 ### Deleting a note : `delete note`

 Deletes a specific note from a person.